 - We highly recommend the use of the Calculate Percent Flow Mode which calculates the next vertical's location such that the current subsection discharge will not exceed the specified maximum percent of total discharge (typically 5% of total discharge).
-This feature will reduce errors and shorten your time to a high quality measurement. - Monitor the battery condition and change the 9volt batteries when the first warning appears.
-Always carry spare 9-volt batteries when in the stream.
-The AquaCalc Pro will operate on just one battery, it is not necessary to have two batteries.
-However, always use two batteries when available. - Pay attention to the frequency of the "clicks" and the displayed velocity for indications of a fouled meter or other problems. - Always review your data before leaving the measurement site to insure good data entry. - At a minimum, always write down the following information in your field notes: total Q, mean velocity, area and width. - Upload your data as soon as possible to your laptop or PDA after completing your measurement. - The AquaCalc has three standard measurement modes; single point, two-point, and three-point mode.
+This feature will reduce errors and shorten your time to a high quality measurement. - Monitor the battery condition and change or charge the batteries when the first warning appears.
+Always carry spare NiMh AA batteries when in the stream. - Pay attention to the frequency of the "clicks" and the displayed velocity for indications of a fouled meter or other problems. - Always review your data before leaving the measurement site to insure good data entry. - At a minimum, always write down the following information in your field notes: total Q, mean velocity, area and width. - Upload your data as soon as possible to your laptop or PDA after completing your measurement. - The AquaCalc has three standard measurement modes; single point (0.6 depth), two-point (0.2, 0.8), and three-point mode (0.2, 0.6, 0.8).
 Understand each, and learn when to use each method.